Santa Cruz De La Palma Canary Islands, Spain Travel Guide

 La Palma has a very low crime rate.
 It is considered a safe destination for travelers.

-Minor crime such as pickpocketing is rare but can occur in crowded tourist areas or during festivals.
+Small-time crime like theft from pockets is rare but can occur in crowded tourist areas or during festivals.
 Standard precautions apply.

 La Palma is an active volcanic island.
 Scientific institutions continuously monitor seismic activity.

 Travel insurance highly recommended for all travelers.
-It protects against medical crises, trip cancellation or interruption, lost luggage, and emergency evacuation.
+It protects against medical crises, cancellation or interruption of your trip, lost luggage, and emergency evacuation.

 Seek policies with broad coverage for health, travel disruptions, and personal belongings.